 The Aizuri String Quartet

-Sound Sculpture design and engineering team led by Youngmoo Kim at the Drexel University ExCITe Center with consulting from Mark Yim and Simon Kim at the University of Pennsylvania
+Sound Sculpture design and engineering team led by Youngmoo Kim at the Drexel University ExCITe Center with consulting from Mark Yim from the University of Pennsylvania

 Principal engineer Richard Vallett

 Initial prototypes by Laura Allan, Justin Rivera, and Kate Wisniewski

 Major support for Sophia’s Forest has been provided by The Pew Center for Arts & Heritage with additional commissioning support from Paul L. King.